awsdocs/aws-java-developer-guide/doc_source/examples/s3/buckets.rst

 Create a bucket
 ===============

 Use the |s3client| client's :methodname:`createBucket` method.
-The new :java-api:`Bucket
+The new :aws-java-class:`Bucket
 <services/s3/model/Bucket>` is returned.

 **Imports:**